frederic-perez/AmE-dictionary/data/dictionary.md

 __genetic algorithm__ _n_
 __genial__ _adj_ :two::astonished: __1__ Cheerful, easy-going, and warm in manner or behavior. __2__ Pleasantly warm, so as to give life, growth, or health: _the genial sunshine._
 __genie__ _n_ :two::mega:/jē′nē/:hammer:
+__genius__ _n_ /JEEN-yus/ __1__ A genius is a person who is exceptionally smart or talented. _She’s a genius at riddles._ __2__ Genius also refers to great natural ability, or to a part of something that makes it unusually good or valuable. _The sheer genius of their theory was not immediately recognized._ _He’s widely admired for his comedic genius._
 __genoise__ _n_ A light, buttery cake with a texture similar to sponge cake.
 __genteel__ _adj_ :three::hammer: /jen-TEEL/
 __gentile__ _n_ (often Gentile) __1__ A person who is not Jewish.